LeeCampbell/IntroToRx/content/B_Disposables.md

     </dd>
     <dt>CompositeDisposable</dt>
     <dd>
         The <em>CompositeDisposable</em> type allows you to treat many disposable resources as one.
-Common usage is to create an instance of <em>CompositeDisposable</em> by passing in a <code>params</code> array of disposable resources.
+You can create an instance of <em>CompositeDisposable</em> by passing in a <code>params</code> array of disposable resources.
 Calling <em>Dispose</em> on the <em>CompositeDisposable</em> will call dispose on each of these resources in the order they were provided.
 Additionally, the <em>CompositeDisposable</em> class implements <em>ICollection&lt;IDisposable&gt;</em>; this allows you to add and remove resources from the collection.
 After the <em>CompositeDisposable</em> has been disposed of, any further resources that are added to this collection will be disposed of instantly.
 Any item that is removed from the collection is also disposed of, regardless of whether the collection itself has been disposed of.
 This includes usage of both the <em>Remove</em> and <em>Clear</em> methods.
     </dd>
     <dt>ContextDisposable</dt>
     <dd>